gonzoleeman/patchtools/test/TESTING.md

 tested are the ones you expect to be tested, by running something like "which exportpatch".

+## How to test

+The pyunit unit testing framework is used, aka unittest.

+The tests all live in the "test/" subdirectory, with a "data/" subdirectory under it, where known good patchfiles exist,

+For configuration, the tests create their own configuration file, with the bogus user Barney Rubbel.
+It also requires a valid Linux git repository whos pathname is passed to the tests via the "LINUX\_GIT" environment variable.
+This repository should be up to date, and pointed at a valid Linux repo, such as:

+    git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git

 ## Things to test

 ### exportpatch